awsdocs/aws-systems-manager-user-guide/doc_source/automation-branchdocs.md

 The following example uses the `onFailure: step:step_name`, `nextStep`, and `isEnd` options to create a dynamic Automation workflow\.
 With this example, if the `InstallMsiPackage` action fails, then the workflow jumps to an action called *PostFailure* \(`onFailure: step:PostFailure`\) to run an AWS Lambda function to perform some action in the event the install failed\.
 If the install succeeds, then the workflow process jumps to the TestInstall action \(`nextStep: TestInstall`\)\.
 Both the `TestInstall` and the `PostFailure` steps use the `isEnd` option \(`isEnd: true`\) so that the workflow finishes the workflow execution when either of those steps is completed\.

 **Note**
 Using the `isEnd` option in the last step of the `mainSteps` section is optional\.
-If the last step does not jump to other steps, then the Automation workflow stops after executing the action in the last step\.
+If the last step does not jump to other steps, then the Automation workflow stops after running the action in the last step\.

 **Example 2: A dynamic workflow that jumps to different steps**